Aubrey de Vere, 1st Earl of Oxford

 Aubrey de Vere, 1st Earl of Oxford (c.
 1115 – 26 December 1194) was an English noble involved in the succession conflict between King Stephen and Empress Matilda in the mid-twelfth century.

 He was the son of Aubrey de Vere, Lord Great Chamberlain and Sheriff of London, and Alice (died c.
 1163), a daughter of Gilbert de Clare.

 In 1136 or 1137, Aubrey de Vere married Beatrice, the daughter of Henry, Constable of Bourbourg, and the granddaughter and heiress of Manasses, Count of Guînes in the Pas de Calais.
 After the death of Manasses late in 1138, Aubrey travelled to Guînes, did homage to Thierry, Count of Flanders, and was made Count of Guînes by right of his wife.
 The marriage, however, may not have been consummated, due to the poor health of Beatrice.

-Aubrey de Vere succeeded as Lord Great Chamberlain on 15 May 1141, after his father had been slain by a mob in London at a time of civil war between King Stephen and the Empress Matilda over the succession to the crown.
+Aubrey de Vere succeeded as Lord Great Chamberlain on 15 May 1141, after his father had been slain by a mob in London during the civil war between King Stephen and the Empress Matilda.
 King Stephen had been captured at the Battle of Lincoln in February 1141, so Aubrey did homage to the Empress.
 His brother-in-law, the Earl of Essex, appears to have negotiated the grant of an earldom to Aubrey in July 1141, which grant was confirmed by Henry fitz Empress in Normandy.
 The latter charter provided that Aubrey de Vere would be Earl of Cambridgeshire, with the third penny, unless that county was held by the King of Scots, in which case he was to have a choice of four other titles.
 In the event, de Vere took the title of Earl of Oxford.
 Earl Geoffrey made his peace with King Stephen when the king regained his freedom late in 1141 and most likely Aubrey de Vere did as well.

 In 1143, however, the King arrested both earls at St. Albans.
 Both were forced to surrender their castles to the King to regain their liberty.
 The Earl of Essex retaliated by rebelling against the king; it appears that Earl Aubrey did not actively or openly support his brother-in-law.